gtrixic/lets-meat-up/README.md

 The user can also log out of their account by clicking the Logout button in the top right corner, which will direct them back to the login page via Intent.

-“Edit” is a Button, while the Logout button is an ImageView.
+“Edit” is a Button, while the Logout button is an ImageButton.
+While the information texts are TextViews, the Profile Picture is an ImageView.

 ![](https://i.postimg.cc/44z96WRc/25.jpg)
 ![](https://i.postimg.cc/P5qvkhpb/26.jpg)